-APTTSAP=EPTTSAP=LPTTSAP=2306304, 33300.88
+APTTSEMIAP=EPTTSAPEMI=LPTTSAPEMI=2306304, 33300.88

 C.5.3 MSAS elementary function in the TV device

 C.5.3.1 Calculation Explanation

 An MSAS receives Earliest and Latest Presentation Timestamps from all Synchronization Clients including the SC elementary function of the TV Device.
 It then calculates a Control Timestamp and disseminates it back to all SCs as a recommendation of the timing of presentation.